-I remember coming to Acadia National Park in Maine as a child with my family, full of wonder, and got a nature guide book from their gift shop.
+I remember coming to Acadia National Park in Maine as a child with my family, full of wonder, and getting a nature guide book from their gift shop.
 Inside the book, I inserted a maple leaf I found on one of the trails we hiked.
-I laminated it when I returned home to press and preserve it.
+I laminated it when I returned home, to press and preserve it.
 The leaf was vibrant red and still is today.
 This object was a symbol to me of the large natural world we live in, as well as its mysteries.
 Even now, after revisiting this forest in the Autumn as an adult, I am still in awe of this place.
 I finally have a crisper picture in my mind of Acadia.

 This second experience here involved exploring its grounds and views.
 Ocean Path and Bass Harbor Head Lighthouse had spectacular views of rocks and cliffs.
 Seal Harbor had a variety of footprints on their sand, from animals to pebbles and streams.
 Acadia Mountain and Beech Mountain had breathtaking views of Somes Sound and Echo Lake.
 We sat here for lunch and enjoyed conversations with fellow international hikers whom we had just met at the summit.